December 20, 2018College Voucher for Technology Adoption (CVTA)

 February 08, 2018Healthy Growing, Healthy Living in Rexdale

-Rexdale Community Health Centre and Toronto Public Health collaborate with Humber students to develop and implement the Let’s Eat Together program
+Rexdale Community Health Centre, Toronto Public Health & Humber launch Let’s Eat Together

 December 16, 2017